 While most karaoke tracks are a little more than singable muzak, limited by their catalogs, they used a setup with studio-type tracks and an extensive catalog.
 It was paired with a very responsive sound system.
 As such, it meant a fairly decent performance was required.

 A blind draw was held to determine start order.
 Elizabeth drew #14, second to last.
 From a competition point of view, not a bad position to have.
 She knew, we knew, what kind of performance was needed to win.
-Our practice consisted of a thorough reading of the lyrics and an a capella session.
+No practice, but a brief read through of the lyrics.
 The track we were singing to was the more lively, brighter arrangement used several years ago.
 Contest time came soon enough, and so did our turn.
 Our two biggest fans, Deborah and Tara, said we were “in the zone”.
 And, that everyone noticed.
 They said the echoes from Elizabeth’s voice sent chills through the crowd.

 Elizabeth repeated as champion.

 Then, there was Beachcomber Night.
 With a singing contest.
 And, a challenging competitor.

 The more lively, brighter arrangement of “Guilty” was performed by Barry Gibb and Olivia Newton-John in 2009.
 A video of that performance can be viewed here.